DrafProject/draf/README.md

 # Some features

 - Intuitive handling of complex data structures.
+- Fast model formulation with gurobipy.
+- Open-source model formulation with pyomo.
 - Uses the power of gurobi, the fastest MILP solver available and its community for model formulation and solving.
 - Easy and automatic scenario generation and sensitivity analyses.
 - Naming conventions for parameters and variables.